Contact Michael for finance, operations, and human resources.

 I am a gallery+museum+studio crawler, a low-key art collector, an aspiring radio outfit principal, and an avid LP collector who has been known to spin a rare groove or two.

 Aiyana Straughn, CNP (she/her) has spent the last decade working alongside multigenerational communities in the Midwest and Southeast, listening to lived experiences, and translating those stories into human-centered programs.
 While at The Dayton Foundation, Aiyana managed the Del Mar Social Innovation Award and supported the Del Mar Encore Fellows Initiative, which laid significant groundwork for the creation of the Institute for Livable & Equitable Communities in Dayton, Ohio.
-Most recently, she helped spearhead the redesign of the Charlottesville Area Community Foundation’s discretionary grant programs, including crafting the Solidarity program, which grants unrestricted support for movement building within Black and ALAANA communities.
-Borrowing from these experiences, Aiyana also serves as a Philanthropic Program Consultant, using insights from research and data analysis to translate metrics and trends into well-crafted stories, reports, and strategy recommendations.
+Most recently, she helped spearhead the redesign of the Charlottesville Area Community Foundation’s discretionary grant programs, including crafting the Solidarity program.
+Borrowing from these experiences, Aiyana uses insights from research and data analysis to translate metrics and trends into well-crafted stories, reports, and strategy recommendations.

-Aiyana is an Atlanta-based artist, and writer/director of four original plays, with 20 years of experience promoting the authentic storytelling of Black lives.
+Aiyana is an Atlanta-based artist, and writer/director of four original plays, with 20 years of experience promoting authentic storytelling.
 Aiyana has participated as a panelist for the National Endowment for the Arts, the Virginia Commission for the Arts, and Dayton Culture Works.
-She has served on the Board of Directors for New City Arts, the DEI Committee for Live Arts, and performed as a member of the Black theatrical group, the Charlottesville Players Guild.
-She holds a BA in Theatre and Mass Media Communications & Social Issues from The Ohio State University and an MPA & Certificate in Nonprofit Management from Wright State University.
+She has served on the Board of Directors for New City Arts and performed as a member of the Charlottesville Players Guild.
+She holds a BA in Theatre as well as Mass Media Communications & Social Issues from The Ohio State University and an MPA & Certificate in Nonprofit Management from Wright State University.

 Contact Drew for items related to Jazz Road.